Where to Eat Dinner on Thanksgiving in Charleston, SC — 2019

 Their annual turkey day dinner is legendary.
 Past years’ menus have included dishes such as heritage turkey with whipped potatoes, Carolina catfish and Atlantic grouper.

 This is another restaurant that often books out for Thanksgiving, so make your reservations far in advance.

-This famous seafood restaurant will be open on Thanksgiving Day, but they won’t be serving a traditional menu.
+This famous seafood restaurant will be open on Thanksgiving in Charleston, but they won’t be serving a traditional menu.
 Instead, they will continue to highlight their seafood favorites.
 On the menu?
 She crab soup, seared rare tuna, the seafood tower and fried oysters.

 If you find yourself across the Bridge in Mount Pleasant, you cannot beat the views of Shem Creek at this modern-rustic neighborhood eatery.
-Choose from a traditional Thankgiving Turkey Dinner, smoked prime rib or roasted halibut.
+Choose from a traditional Thanksgiving turkey dinner, smoked prime rib or roasted halibut.
 They even have a traditional option for children 12 and under.